TYPO3-Documentation/t3docs-wiki-migration/output_pages/Postgresql.rst

 Perform TYPO3 first install
 ---------------------------

-Open http://postgresql.local.typo3.org/ [outdated link] in your browser and configure TYPO3 with PostgreSQL.
+Open http://postgresql.local.typo3.org/ [not available anymore] in your browser and configure TYPO3 with PostgreSQL.

 **Database connection parameters**